 • The hand orientation: computed as the slope of the white lines between [0, π].

 With a custom mapping of that three parameters we define 5 hand gestures that the user can use to change the harmonizer settings in real time.
 We retrieve the two coordinates of the centroid in the screen xc, yc and we map each to a specific parameter.
 The palm length is used to implement two gestures.
-The user could close the hand to fade out the harmonics or we could move the hand further or closer to the screen to modify the volumes of the harmonized voices.
+The user could close the hand to fade out the harmonics or we could move the hand farther or closer to the screen to modify the volumes of the harmonized voices.
 In that way we are able to also map the z-position of the hand in the space.
-The palm slope controls the amount of effect (Reverb or Delay) that the user wants to add to the voice, as a dry-wet knob; when the white line is perpendicular to the bottom border the voice has no effect, while it reaches its maximum value when the line is parallel to the lower border.
+The slope of the palm controls the amount of effect (Reverb or Delay) that the user wants to add to the voice, as a dry-wet knob; when the white line is perpendicular to the bottom border the voice has no effect, while it reaches its maximum value when the line is parallel to the lower border.

 make this interaction meaningful for the audience.
 Audience en-